Recal/commander/README.md

 # commander
-Bad command handler.
+Bad command handler.<br>
-Any Pull Requests are appreciated considering I have no fucking clue what I'm doing.
+<b>Any Pull Requests are appreciated considering I have no fucking clue what I'm doing.</b>